Any accurate sales forecast is a guaranteed gift towards your bank balance, your sanity, and your stress levels!

 Most sales leaders I know like the idea of an accurate sales forecast, but genuinely doubt their team’s ability to deliver it.

-And, by the end of the month, they’re just glad to have either a great result or a chance to do better next time!
+And, by the end of the month, they’re just glad to have either a great sales month or a chance to do better next time!

 So, you might suspect that when you drop a prospect in the sales forecast that it’s a best guess…because that’s what lots of sales people do.